Tips to safely drive in the snow

 You Can Switch Insurance Agents with the Same Insurance Company

 Satisfied with your insurance company, but not your agent?
 Most insurers can transfer your policy to a new agent.
 Check the insurance company’s “find an agent” page and reach out to one.
 If they don’t feel like the right fit, contact another until you’re comfortable.
-Timing matters here: Many companies only transfer policies at the renewal date.
+However, timing matters here: Many companies only transfer policies at the renewal date.

 You Can Switch Insurance Agents and Switch Insurance Companies